Pesticides

 Follow work health and safety requirements.
 For example, make sure that you have received any necessary training and certification before selling or applying pesticides.

-Wash your hands immediately after using pesticides.
+Wash your hands and face immediately after using pesticides.

 Get rid of empty pesticide containers by following the instructions on the label.
 Contact the city or town office in your area about getting rid of unused pesticides.

 Reduce drift and environmental contamination.
 For example, add a buffer zone – leave a strip of land without pesticides next to a sprayed area.
-Spray pesticides on days with no wind when the temperature is below 25°C.

 Post signs warning people that an area has been treated with pesticides.